INTERSECT-training/packaging/_episodes/04-metadata.md

 ## Dynamic

-Any field from above that are specified by your build backend instead should be listed in the special `dynamic` field.
+Fields can be specified dynamically by your build backend.
+You specify fields to populate dynamically using the `dynamic` field.
 For example, if you want `hatchling` to read `__version__.py` from `src/package/__init__.py`:

 ```